Cardinal Numbers

 The proof of Dedekind and Zermelo is based on the following theorem:

 Theorem.
-(Dedekind and Zermelo) Let $A$ be a set which is equivalent to a subset $B$ of the set $A$.
-If $C$ is subset of the set $A$ with
+(Dedekind and Zermelo) Let A be a set which is equivalent to a subset B of the set A. If C is subset of the set A with

-then the set $C$ is equivalent to the sets $A$ and $B$.
+then the set C is equivalent to the sets A and B.

 The Comparability Theorem

 Theorem.
-Let $A$ and $B$ be two sets.
+Let A and B be two sets.
 Then exactly one of the following cases occurs:

-(i) We have $A \sim B$.
+(i) We have A∼B.

-(ii) We have $A \prec B$.
+(ii) We have A≺B.

-(iii) We have $B \prec A$.
+(iii) We have B≺A.

 A Second Proof of the Comparability Theorem